Data Streams Tutorial

 }

 The most important part of the response is the url field.
-This is the endpoint you will point your GitHub webhook to.
-Once you’ve created the receiver and obtained its url field, you are ready to configure the GitHub webhook.
+This is the endpoint to which you will point your GitHub webhook.
+Once you’ve created the source and obtained its url field, you are ready to configure the GitHub webhook.

 Configuring the Github Webhook